FerretDB/FerretDB/website/blog/2024-11-13-run-mongodb-commands-ferretdb-pgedge-postgres-backend.md

 ![image of postgres](/img/blog/pgedge-connection.png)

-Once it's ready, get the connection URI credentials for the `admin` user and use it as the FERRETDB_POSTGRES_URI/ –-postgres-uri flag.
+Once it's ready, get the connection URI credentials for the `admin` user and use it as the `FERRETDB_POSTGRESQL_URL`/ `--postgresql-url` flag.

 ## Connect FerretDB to Postgres using Docker